usu-cidi/qa-update/doc/progress.md

 * Removed internal authorization supply
 * Started using session information - fixed login bug
 * Removed most of the reliance on globals and replaced with session info - which will be more secure anyway
+* Fixed putting in correct group when new row is created problem
-* Now actually ready to move into Elastic Beanstalk if that works
+* Now actually ready to move into Elastic Beanstalk if that will work

 ### TODO:
 Now: